lulinqing/BookMarks-openshift-quickstart/README.md

     $ vi settings.py

 Then update following lines:
+Remember to export the OPENSHIFT_* vars into local env if you are using them locally:

-    DATABASE_NAME = 'bookmarks'        # change it if you used another app name DATABASE_PASSWORD = 'xxxxxxxxxx'    # replace it with your password DATABASE_HOST = 'xx.xx.xx.xx'       # replace it with IP of your app
+    import os.environ                   # import if you are using OPENSHIFT_* vars DATABASE_NAME = 'bookmarks'         # change it if you used another app name, or use os.environ['OPENSHIFT_APP_NAME'].
+    DATABASE_PASSWORD = 'xxxxxxxxxx'    # replace it with your password, or use os.environ['OPENSHIFT_DB_PASSWORD'].
+    DATABASE_HOST = 'xx.xx.xx.xx'       # replace it with IP of your app, or use os.environ['OPENSHIFT_DB_HOSTt '].

 Done.
 Let's save it: